Yarr/Yarr/README.md

 ### Software:

-- CentOS 7/8, Alma 9
+- Alma 9
 - cmake 3.14 or higher
-- GCC version 9
+- GCC version 9 or higher
-    - for example from devtoolset-9
 - Some misc packages (can be installed via yum):
-    - gnuplot
-    - texlive-epstopdf
+    - gnuplot, texlive-epstopdf (for built-in plotting)
     - zeromq, zeromq-devel (for netio controller)
-    - boost-devel for BDAQ
+    - boost-devel (for BDAQ)
-    - ROOT for plotting tools

 ## Quick minimal Install Guide: